sowens23/CS-F241/README.md

 ## Assembly and Development
 - The arduino project uses headers: "LiquidCrystal.h", "GHT.h", "SPI.h", and "MFRC522.h".
 - The button is programmed using attachInterupt so that the lcd can update immediately as the button is pressed.
 - The viewstate is only updated when the button is pressed.
-Otherwise, if the viewstate reads analog input, then this is redrawin every 100ms.
+Otherwise, if the viewstate reads analog input, then this the data alone is drawn every 100ms.
 - The RFID reader required me to solder a pin header onto it.
 This took three attempts to get it to work correctly.

 <p float="left">